Kitware/trame/docs/content/docs/tutorial-vtk.md

 ## VTK Pipeline

-As promised, to add visualization to your Trame application you simply write VTK pipelines in Python.
+As promised, to add visualization to your trame application you simply write VTK pipelines in Python.

 There are a number of ways to learn VTK: